Master in Teaching

 Throughout the MIT program, you’ll learn:

-- Student-centered instructional design
+- Student-centered instructional design, implementation, and assessment practices

 Note: Statement on 34 CFR 668.43(a)(5)(v) and 34 CFR 668.43(c).
 Candidates of City University of Seattle Teacher Certification Programs, complete requirements to be recommended for certification or endorsement in the state of Washington.
 Except for Washington State, CityU has made no determination if this program will lead to licensure in another state.
 Please reference the resources below to determine licensure requirements and/or transfer policies in states other than Washington.
 The National Association of State Directors of Teacher Education and Certification (NASDTEC) have negotiated licensure reciprocity agreements among states.
 This means that if you earn licensure in Washington you may be able to gain licensure in another state based on proof of a valid Washington license.
 NASDTEC agreements can be found by clicking the following link.
 Requirements for licensure can change without notice, therefore it is important to contact the State Department of Education to confirm reciprocity in another state.

-*IDA Accredited for Master in Teaching - Elementary Education + Reading
+- Elementary Education + Reading

 For full course descriptions please refer to the current catalog.